topquark22/Thermo55/README.md

 - X  : connection
 - NC : no connection
-- L  : to LCD if used
+- L  : connect if LCD used
 - E  : to external radio if used

 | pin  | T  | R  | type         | meaning                        |